Course Outline

 Part A (formative):

-Adopting the role of a Year 12 student, you will complete a sample response to an appropriate IA task from Unit 3 in your syllabus.
+Adopting the role of a Year 12 student, you will create a sample response (specifically, a creative artefact) to an appropriate IA task from Unit 2 or 3 in your syllabus.

 Part B (formative):

-In the role of teacher, you will then mark your sample response using the ISMG.
+In the role of teacher, you will then mark your sample response using the ISMG for that Unit.
 Though you will only need to indicate the specific performance-level achieved, you should note down the specific features/characteristics of the response that match these descriptors.

-In the Week 4 tutorial, you will bring your marked response and, with your peers: a) interrogate the marking decisions, b) engage in discussion about the purpose of the task and how it aligns to syllabus objectives, c) the challenges that students may face in the completion of the task, and d) how the experience will assist you plan in supporting your future students complete the task.
+In the Week 4 tutorial, you will bring your marked response and creative artefact and, with your peers: a) interrogate the marking decisions, b) engage in discussion about the purpose of the task and how it aligns to syllabus objectives, c) discuss the challenges that students may face in the completion of the task, and d) reflect upon how the experience will assist you plan in supporting your future students complete the task.

 Part D (summative):